UofTCoders/council/Constitution.md

 #### RQM Course Coordinator

-* Responsible for coordinating and organizing the Reproducible Quantitative Methods (RQM) course (based on the course by Christie Bahlai) at the University of Toronto with the help of the other UofT Coders executive council members,
+* Responsible for coordinating and organizing the Reproducible Quantitative Methods (RQM) course (based on the course by Christie Bahlai) at the University of Toronto with the help of the other UofT Coders executive council members;
 * Act as the main liaison between UofT Coders and RQM host department, and/or any other groups at the University of Toronto related to the RQM course implementation.

 ### Termination of Executives or General Members: